Archaeology at UIC

 Robert J. Hasenstab, Clinical Assistant Professor and Director of GIS Laboratory, Ph.D.
 University of Massachusetts (Northeast USA) Mitch Hendrickson, Assistant Professor, Ph.D.
 University of Sydney (South East Asia)

 Laura Junker, Associate Professor, Ph.D.
 University of Michigan (South East Asia)

 Vince M. LaMotta, Assistant Professor, Ph.D., University of Arizona (Southwest, USA)

 Joel Palka, Assistant Professor, Ph.D.
 Vanderbilt University (Meso America)

-William Parkinson, Adjunct Professor and Associate Curator at the Field Museum, Ph.D., University of Michigan (Mediterrania and Eastern Europe)
+William Parkinson, Associate Professor and Associate Curator at the Field Museum, Ph.D., University of Michigan (Mediterrania and Eastern Europe)

 Anna C. Roosevelt, Professor, Ph.D., Columbia University (Amazon and Africa)

 John Terrell, Adjunct Professor and Regenstein Curator at the Field Museum, Ph.D., Harvard University